-Auto drafts are a favorite way of utility companies, cable companies, health clubs, burglar alarm companies, and even mortgage lenders to get their money from you each month.
+Auto drafts are a favorite way of utility companies, cable companies, health clubs, burglar alarm companies and even mortgage lenders to get their money from you each month.
 But that business may continue to make monthly automated clearing house (ACH) debits from your account once your contract with them ends.
-That is illegal and you can get it to stop by citing what’s called ‘Regulation E’ and using Clark’s sample letter to stop automatic payments.

 8. Independent ATMs

 You run the risk of skimmers.
 While skimmers can be found on bank ATMs, they’re less likely because there are often security cameras in place.